dathash/Emblem/log.md

     20 Cutscenes

 POLISH

-    Set the viewport code to work right in SetViewport (go to a soft viewport).

     Different colored menus.
-    Smooth Screen Scroll (Render tiles one tile off of the screen.)
     Pixel Squishing Fix
     Z-Sorting

-    More complex conversations
-    * Multiple preludes in a row.
-    * Animated stuff inbetween.

-    Smooth reinforcements

-    AI doesn't wait on every unit that won't act.
-    * Run a first pass that just gathers the units that will act, then run with those.
-    * This will be faster anyways.

-    Cutscenes anytime, not just on end of player turn.
-    * Make sure that cutscenes featuring dead units don't trigger.

     Mini headshots displayed in unit blurb

-QA
-    BUG | Enemies that can actually reach you don't believe that they can due to the difference in pathfinding/flood filling.
-We NEED To get a more unified solution working.
     BUG | Paths are drawn without regard for walkable squares.
 EX: When choosing a square to place a unit, its path is drawn through an enemy.

-Release
-Emscripten build
-Mac build (with bundles)

 # Plot
 ## World